open-ephys-plugins/rhythm-plugins/README.md

 ## Attribution

-This plugin has been collaboratively developed by Josh Siegle and Aarón Cuevas López.
+This plugin has been collaboratively developed by Josh Siegle, Aarón Cuevas López, and Allen Munk.
 It is currently being maintained at the Allen Institute.